 Vail, meanwhile, has brought operational efficiencies, innovative marketing, superlative customer relations and new management ideas.
 The company’s practices have had an impact on mountain operations at both Okemo and Stowe, with rechargeable RFID-enabled lift tickets that use radio frequency identification so skiers and snowboarders can track their runs.
 They’ve worked with both ski schools to standardize teaching and terrain-based learning techniques to match all resorts.

 Vail’s ‘nomobile’ policy restricts usage of snowmobiles on ski and snowboarding trails when they’re open to the public.
 New on-mountain Rest Area zones provide cover for weary athletes to pause and rest throbbing legs.
 And being part of Vail Resorts growing family of mountains has not smothered Okemo or Stowe’s individuality, at least not yet.

-The cost of learning snowsports is so high that they are counting on Vail’s Epic Pass to encourage more skier visits and make day visits easier on the wallet.
+The cost of learning snowsports is so high that these resorts are counting on Vail’s famous annual Epic Pass to encourage more skier visits and make day visits easier on the wallet.
 For example, the Epic Day Pass valid for up to seven days at any Vail Resort can save families up to 50% on daily lift tickets.
 Even buying lift tickets online seven or more days in advance can cut costs by 20%-30%.
-What do you get for your money?

 Okemo and Stowe by the Numbers